Margins of discrete Bayesian networks: Smoothness of the marginal model

-Inequality constraints are generally much more complicated than equality constraints, and efforts to characterize them fully have been limited by computational challenges. \citet{evans:12}, generalizing a result first given by \citet{pearl:95}, provides a graphical criterion for obtaining some inequalities, but deriving all such bounds may be an NP-hard problem \citep{steeg:11}.
+For a point on the boundary defined by an active inequality constraint, the asymptotic distribution of the likelihood ratio statistic may be much more complicated \citep{drton:09a}; in general it is a mixture of $\chi^2$-distributions, and this mixture will vary depending upon the unknown truth.
+A possible advantage of the nested model is that we can guarantee that the true distribution does not lie on the boundary of $\mathcal{N}$ if the MLE consists of strictly positive probabilities, because the boundary only consists of distributions with at least some zero probabilities; the same cannot be said for $\M$.
+This is depicted in Figure \ref{fig:diagram}, in which the MLE under the nested model ($\hat{p}_n)$ is in the interior of $\mathcal{N}$, but the MLE for the marginal model $\hat{p}_m$ lies on the boundary of $\M$.

-Geared mDAG models are semi-algebraic sets because they are given by variable elimination over a finite discrete latent variable model.
-However, for non-geared mDAGs we cannot assume that the latent variables are discrete without loss of generality, so it is conceivable that these marginal models may be defined by non-polynomial inequalities on the probabilities.
-We conjecture however, that a result akin to Theorem \ref{thm:manifold} does hold for general graphs.
+Inequality constraints are generally much more complicated than equality constraints, and efforts to characterize them fully in DAGs with latent variable models have been limited by computational challenges. \citet{evans:12}, generalizing a result first given by \citet{pearl:95}, provides a graphical criterion for obtaining some inequalities, but deriving a complete set of bounds may be an NP-hard problem \citep{steeg:11}.